 The Beartooth Mountain that the highway got its name from it 10,947 feet high.

 Related: 14 Amazing Free Things to do in Billings MT

 So let's take a look at a drive along the Beartooth highway starting at the Yellowstone National Park North East Entrance.

 Silver Gate and Cooke City

 When you leave Yellowstone you first enter Silver Gate and shortly after that is Cooke City.
-Here is a great place to stop use the restroom, get gas, and eat.
+Here is a great place to stop using the restroom, get gas, and eat.

 There are also many local shops and trading posts to take in and a visitor center.

-As you leave the town behind you will start to get you first glimpses of the Beartooth mountain and the drive ahead.
+As you leave the town behind you will start to get your first glimpses of the Beartooth mountain and the drive ahead.

 Crazy Creek Cascade

 With only a short hike from the highway, you will come across the roaring Crazy Creek Cascade.
 There’s also plenty of parking at this pitstop.